eat-sleep-code/camera.remote/README.md

-# Compatibility Notice

-Due to breaking changes in the Raspberry Pi OS camera stack, if you wish to use this software on a Raspberry Pi running "Bullseye" (or newer) version of Raspberry Pi OS, you must enable Legacy Camera Support via `sudo raspi-config` > *Interface Options* > *Legacy Camera*.

----

 # Camera Remote

 Combining this program with a Raspberry Pi HQ camera, a Raspberry Pi Zero WH, and an Adafruit 16-LED NeoPixel ring will result in a camera that can be controlled via a web page.

+> [!NOTE]
-:information_source: &nbsp; *The primary intended use of this application is for still photography and photogammetry.
-Preview is suspended during video capture due to apparent hardware limitations.
+> The primary intended use of this application is for still photography and photogammetry.
+Preview mayb be suspended during video capture due to apparent hardware limitations.
 This system can be used to capture video, but it currently is not user-friendly.*

 ---
 ## Use With Other Camera Software